Forensics: DNA

 Careful action planning

-• Securing your hair under a hat.
+• Secure your hair under a hat.

-• Ensuring that any destructive device left at the site (e.g. an incendary device with a delay) has worked as expected in tests conducted under similar conditions (temperature, etc.).
+• Ensure that any destructive device left at the site (e.g. an incendary device with a delay) has worked as expected in tests conducted under similar conditions (temperature, etc.).
 The point of this is to make sure that the device will not be recovered intact by an adversary.

 DNA minimization protocols